HwWobbe/HwWobbe.github.io/README.md

 I use TiddlyWiki (for Content)... a LOT!
 I also use other Tools (that show what I do, how I do it and, hence, who I am).

-* review the most recent documentation findings
-* try this with 5.1.18, now that it has been released.
-* consider the use of MaarfaPad, if it can be accessed via its URL.
-* pursue this with Bob, but not until after MultiUser developments are complete
-* consider making this a nodeJs *tid based instance, especially if an external *.tid store evolves
 * try uploading a TW5 file to repo ( as a first step )
 * try forking an existing TW